Layers of the Coradical Filtration: Statement of Main Result

-Let $k$ be a field and $\CC$ a semisimple pointed tensor category over $k$ (precise definitions are given in \cref{sec_prelims}).
+Let $\Bbbk$ be a field and $\CC$ a semisimple pointed tensor category over $\Bbbk$ (precise definitions are given in \cref{sec_prelims}).
 Recall that pointed means that every simple object of $\CC$ is invertible.
 For instance $\CC$ could be the category of finite-dimensional (super) vector spaces.
 Let $C$ be a coalgebra object in the cocompletion of $\CC$.
 Then $C$ is a bicomodule over itself via its comultiplication morphism.
 We prove a result on one aspect of this structure.

-As a $C$-bicomodule, $C$ has an ascending Loewy series, i.e. its socle filtration
+As a $C$-bicomodule, $C$ has an ascending Loewy series, i.e.~ its socle filtration:

 This is often called the coradical filtration of $C$, and it is in fact a filtration of $C$ by coalgebras.
-We seek to describe the layers of this filtration.
+We seek to describe the layers of this filtration, as a bicomodule over $C$.
 But we need a few assumptions on $C$.

 Before we state the assumptions, we recall a few constructions.
 First, every simple right comodule $L$ of $C$ has an injective envelope $I(L)$, which is a right comodule that is an object of the cocompletion of $\CC$.
 It too has a socle filtration $\sigma_{\bullet}(I(L))$ as a right comodule.
 Next, given a right $C$-comodule $V$ and an object $S$ of $\CC$, the tensor product $S\otimes V$ has the natural structure of a right comodule.
-Finally, if $V$ is a right $C$-comodule, then its right dual $V^*$ is a left $C$-comodule and if $W$ is a right comodule then the tensor product $V^*\otimes W$ has the natural structure of a bicomodule, which we denote by writing $V^*\boxtimes W$.
+Finally, if $V$ is a right $C$-comodule, then its left dual $V^*$ is a left $C$-comodule and if $W$ is a right comodule then the tensor product $V^*\otimes W$ has the natural structure of a bicomodule, which we denote by writing $V^*\boxtimes W$.

-Here are the assumptions we place on $C$: for the third assumption we need to fix $n\in\N$ with $n\geq 1$.
+Here are the assumptions we place on $C$: for the third assumption we fix $n\in\N$ with $n\geq 1$, meaning that this assumption depends on $n$.
+It is possible that a given coalgebra $C$ only satisfies (C3$-n$) for certain $n$.

 \begin{enumerate} \item[\textbf{(C1)}] If $L$ is a simple right $C$-comodule and $S$ is a simple object of $\CC$, then $L$ and $S\otimes L$ are not isomorphic as comodules unless $S\cong\mathbf{1}$.